Expert Buyer’s Guide • AI Receptionist UK

 Methodology

-Cite UK authorities where suitable (Ofcom, ICO, NHS Digital accessibility guidance).
+Cite UK authorities where suitable (Ofcom, ICO, NHS Digital accessibility guidance) when building the business case internally.

 Pricing models explained — and how to model ROI